 Raffles Quay Asset Management’s (RQAM) portfolio of sustainably designed modern properties are built with best-in-class green facilities and features.
 To ensure that the green buildings are home to sustainable and thriving communities, RQAM actively engages its tenants to foster a green mind-set and active living.
-It adopts green leases and fit-out guides, and works collaboratively with tenants to ensure that they fit-out and operate in accordance with the agreed standards.
+It adopts Green leases and fit-out guides, and works collaboratively with tenants to ensure that they fit-out and operate in accordance with the agreed standards.
 RQAM regularly communicates with tenants to share tips on recycling, waste reduction, and energy and water conservation as well as promote awareness and adoption of eco-friendly practices.
-RQAM is a committed advocate for sustainability and has been a long-time supporter of Earth Hour, iLight Marina Bay Festival and World Water Day.

 Marina Bay Financial Centre